JustinGrote/Traverse/README.md

 This project is **first and foremost** a way to teach myself to build a Powershell module using the latest best practices, conventions, and modern continuous integration processes.
 As such, I accept pull requests but I'm not likely to address any outstanding issues or missing features that don't directly correlate with my own needs.

+The first revision was done with manually writing the command equivalents.
+The new 2.0 version is now automatically generated from the API help information, and then additional functionality for each command is layered on via [proxy functions](https://blogs.technet.microsoft.com/heyscriptingguy/2011/03/01/proxy-functions-spice-up-your-powershell-core-cmdlets/).

 Installation
 -
 ####[Powershell V5](https://www.microsoft.com/en-us/download/details.aspx?id=50395) and Later